kunehenry/CS-210/README.md

-# Clock Program - CS 210 Project
+# CS-210 Project One Chada Tech Clocks Program

 ## Overview
 This project, developed as part of CS 210 at Southern New Hampshire University, is a C++ application that simulates a 12-hour and 24-hour clock.
 It allows users to set the initial time, add hours, minutes, or seconds to the time, and display the updated time in both 12-hour and 24-hour formats.